 That said, specific jobs remain resilient.
 These "blue-collar" occupations rely on human workers' expertise, creativity, and physical skills.

-As we embrace the potential of AI, it's important to recognize and value the unique contributions of these AI-proof jobs.
+As we embrace AI's potential, it's important to recognize and value the unique contributions of these AI-proof jobs.
 And if you stick with yours, maybe you can retire early.

 Author Details